Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 ### STEP 3: Confirm the Transaction Status

-When the QR code is generated for an specific transaction, the POS's Backend Get The Transaction status with a pollin process using the [Transaction status API](#Get-Sale-Method)
+When the QR code is generated for an specific transaction, the POS's Backend Get The Transaction status with a pollin process using the [Transaction status API](#Get-Sale-Method).

 ```
 Polling : Setup a polling process after regular intervals using the Transaction Status API.
 To get the best results out of a status query, you should check the status 8 times/minute.

 ```